-Implementation of a good quality control system can be made by creating awareness of the importance of quality among the internal teams.
-Effective quality control helps in a substantial reduction in costs and optimizes all the process.
+Implementation of a good quality control system can be made easier by creating awareness of the importance of quality among the internal teams.
+Effective quality control helps in a substantial reduction in costs and optimizes all the processes.

 Orientation - Quality Assurance vs. Quality Control

 Quality Assurance: As discussed earlier, quality assurance and quality control are different in approach and orientation.
-Quality assurance is a process-oriented that is quality assurance mainly focuses on the production by implementing quality policies and procedures during the product are manufactured or any service is rendered.
+Quality assurance is process-oriented, meaning it mainly focuses on production by implementing quality policies and procedures during the manufacturing process or any service rendered.

-In quality assurance, the organizations try to detect if there are any issues with quality at each stage of production.
+In quality assurance, organizations try to detect if there are any issues with quality at each stage of production.
 If any variations are observed at any stage, the required measures are taken immediately.
-Hence quality assurance is called "preventive assurance."
-This approach helps the organization detect the defect in the earlier stages.
+Hence, quality assurance is called "preventive assurance."
+This approach helps the organization detect the defect in its earlier stages.

 Earlier detection will help the organization save time and money.
-Because taking corrective measures after the produced may involve more cost than the actual cost of the product itself.
-Especially for the products which are to be exported, need to meet the quality test any small changes in the quality the products of the organization will be rejected.
+Because taking corrective measures after the product is produced may involve more cost than the actual cost of the product itself, Especially for the products that are to be exported, they need to meet the quality test; any small changes in the quality of the products of the organization will be rejected.

-Quality control: Quality assurance and quality control both are equally important to an organization to maintain the quality.
+Quality control: Quality assurance and quality control are both equally important to an organization's ability to maintain quality.
 For some products, the quality test is possible only after the product is produced; quality control plays a very important role in such products and services.

 The company will receive feedback from customers to know the quality delivered and the level of satisfaction among the customers.
 Based on this data, the organization will take measures to improve the quality.

-Even though the orientation of quality assurance and quality control is different, most companies use both approaches to ensure they deliver the products to the customers with the best quality possible.
+Even though the orientations of quality assurance and quality control are different, most companies use both approaches to ensure they deliver products to customers with the best quality possible.

 Quality assurance: In quality assurance, everyone in the team who is part of production or manufacturing activity is involved.
-Because in quality assurance, the defects in quality are identified and determined in the production stages themselves.
+Because in quality assurance, defects in quality are identified and determined in the production stages themselves,

 When the question of quality assurance vs. quality control arises, even though there is a difference between the two, the ultimate reason for adopting both approaches is to maintain quality.